Oklahoma Sales Tax

 - Delivery of merchandise to Oklahoma in taxpayer-owned vehicles

-In addition to the Retail Protection Act, Oklahoma passed economic nexus guidelines that went into effect in November 2019.
-The new guidelines, implemented following the Wayfair Supreme Court ruling, labels all vendors who sell $100,000 or more in tangible physical property within Oklahoma over 12 months as having nexus and require them to collect and remit sales taxes.
+Oklahoma passed economic nexus guidelines that went into effect in November 2019.
+The new guidelines, implemented following the Wayfair Supreme Court ruling, labels all vendors who sell $100,000 or more in tangible physical property within Oklahoma in the current or previous calendar year as having economic nexus.
+These vendors are required to collect and remit sales tax on orders in the state.

 Goods Eligible for Oklahoma Sales Tax